 4. Use Money Back Resources When Shopping

 As mentioned above, it’s important to be picky where you grocery shop to save money.
 But it’s also important to utilize money saving resources to get the best bang for your buck.
 My two top resources I use on a regular basis are Rakuten (for online shopping) and Ibotta (for in-store grocery shopping).

 Ibotta is an awesome app you’ll use on your smart phone to earn cash back on your groceries.
-It includes all my favorites stores like Walmart, Target, Costco, Fred Meyer, DollarTree, and many more.
+It includes all my favorites stores like Walmart, Target, Costco, Fred Meyer, DollarTree, and more.